Howard Stern: 1998–2004: Television and film projects

-In the first Celebrity 100 list compiled by Forbes magazine in March 1999, Stern ranked at number 27 with an estimated $20 million earned that year.
-During the time of his CBS television show, Stern ventured into work as an executive producer through his production company for several television and film projects.
-In September 1999, the UPN network announced the production of Doomsday, an animated science-fiction comedy television series, for an initial thirteen episodes originally set to air in 2000.
-The series was described as: "Set in a post-apocalyptic America nearly destroyed by a freak radiation burst, [the show] follows the travels of the Bradley family as they cross the country in an RV looking for a new place to call home".
-Stern was to produce the series and voice Orinthal, the family's dog, but the show never made it to air.
-Stern's most successful executive production was Son of the Beach, a television parody sitcom of Baywatch that ran from March 2000 to October 2002 on FX.
-The show was not renewed for a fourth season.
+In March 1999, Forbes ranked Howard Stern at number 27 on its inaugural Celebrity 100 list, estimating his annual earnings at $20 million.
+During the run of his CBS television show, Stern expanded into executive production through his production company, developing several television and film projects.

+In September 1999, the UPN network announced Doomsday, an animated science-fiction comedy series initially ordered for thirteen episodes and slated for a 2000 release.
+Set in a post-apocalyptic America devastated by a radiation burst, it followed the Bradley family traveling cross-country in an RV in search of a new home.
+Stern was attached as a producer and the voice of the family's dog, Orinthal, but the series never aired.
+Stern's most successful executive production was Son of the Beach, a parody sitcom of Baywatch that aired on FX from March 2000 to October 2002.
+The series was not renewed for a fourth season.